Joel-Venzke/TDSE/README.md

 Finally run `.\build` and the code will compile if everything is installed correctly.

+If there is crazy behavior with the code, run a `./clean` and `./build`

 # USAGE
 The code can be used by using the `TDSE` binary.
 Here is an example run command using 4 processors.